biowpn/bioweapon/_posts/2025-01-25-std-nontype.md

 Note that I skipped the other details of `std::function_ref`, things like `thunk_ptr` and `bound_entity`.
 They are not necessary for understanding `std::nontype_t`.

-- On this topic, there is an [excellent article](https://www.foonathan.net/2017/01/function-ref-implementation/) exploring the implementation details and challenges of `function_view` (a then-name for `function_ref`), which I learn a lot from and recommend a read.
+- On this topic, there is an [excellent article](https://www.foonathan.net/2017/01/function-ref-implementation/) exploring the implementation details and challenges of `function_view` (a then-name for `function_ref`), which I learn a lot from.

 What I *do* like to expand further is: